ScriptedFrame/StoryTeller/README.md

 ## Todo
 - [ ] User system (used for creating and saving last point in story)
-- [ ] Story storage system (having to decide between MongoDB and MySQL)
+- [ ] Story storage system (having to decide between MongoDB, MySQL, or JSON), will discuss the pros and cons
-    - May end up doing both, as MySQL is free with almost all webhosts, therefor cheaper and easier to access for development
+    - MySQL
+        - 👍 Extremely common, comes free with most webhosts.
+        - 👎 However becomes slow with large databases.
+    - MongoDB
+        - 👍 Relatively faster than MySQL when handling large databases.
+        - 👎 You need to pay a company or own a VPS to host a MongoDB instance, less cost efficient
+    - JSON File storage
+        - 👍 Faster fetch times usually than MongoDB and MySQL
+        - 👎 Would have to be chunked or split into each option for speed and performance consideration
+        - 👎 Less easy to make a system to fetch from multiple storage centers
 - [ ] Possible private story mode (allowing people to make private stories [such as for Patreon(s) and other such])

 #### Need help from the community